-If there are any material "other assets", the Appointed Actuary is expected to provide more detail.
+If there are any material "other assets" or "other liabilities", the Appointed Actuary is expected to provide more detail.

-The investment income must include the amortization of the net deferred gains/losses.
+The investment income must include the amortization of the real estate net deferred gains/losses.
 The investment income must be the same definition as used in the Annual Return.

 The yield rates by asset type should use the standard 2I/(A+B-I) formula.
-The calculation must include the amortization of the net deferred gains.
+For 2007, the yield rate calculation above should exclude the effects of the application of Section 3855.
+The calculation must include the amortization of the real estate net deferred gains.
 It is accepted that the use of this formula may cause some anomalous yield rates in some cases, such as for cash.